 Chair of the Military Service Initiative Advisory Council

 General Peter Pace served as the sixteenth Chairman of the Joint Chiefs of Staff from 2005-2007.
 Prior to becoming Chairman, he served as Vice Chairman of the Joint Chiefs of Staff.
 General Pace holds the distinction of being the first Marine to have served in either of these positions.
 General Pace retired in 2007 after more than 40 years of active service in the United States Marine Corps.

-During his distinguished career, Pace has held command at virtually every level, beginning as a Rifle Platoon Leader in Vietnam.
-He also served as Commanding Officer of the Marine Barracks in Washington, D.C.; Deputy Commander, Marine Forces Somalia; Deputy Commander, Joint Task Force Somalia; Director of Operations for the Joint Staff; Commander, U.S., Marine Forces Atlantic/Europe/South and Commander in Chief, US Southern Command.
+During his distinguished career, General Pace held command at virtually every level, beginning as a Rifle Platoon Leader in Vietnam.
+He also served in Europe, Japan, Thailand, South Korea, and Somalia.

-In June 2008, Pace was awarded the Presidential Medal of Freedom, the highest civilian honor a President can bestow.
+In June, 2008, General Pace was awarded the Presidential Medal of Freedom, the highest civilian honor a President can bestow.

 He is currently serving on the Board of Directors of several corporate entities involved in management consulting, private equity, and cybersecurity.
 He has previously served on the President’s Intelligence Advisory Board, the Secretary of Defense’s Defense Policy Board, and on the Senior Advisory Group for the Director of National Intelligence.

 He has served as an adjunct faculty member and visiting professor for Kelly School of Business, Indiana University; Fordham University in New York, and Georgetown University in Washington DC.
 The General enjoys participating in numerous professional military education programs, and makes time to address every class of Marine second lieutenants at The Basic School.